juokaz/blog.webspecies.co.uk/_posts/2011-05-09-jekyll-back-to-the-basics-of-web.markdown

 HTML pages bring another advantage of being crazy fast.
 PHP for example is fast enough for most of the stuff, but still falls behind static pages, for obvious reasons.
 I like fast responding websites and the only limit I want to have is how fast my internet connection is.
 This blog is being served by Nginx, an awesome tool by itself, and load times are pretty much instant.

-I have started my carrier by creating HTML websites years ago and still can do it very quickly.
+I have started my career by creating HTML websites years ago and still can do it very quickly.
 Once I have received a HTML code from my designer I don’t need to wrap it around Joomla or Wordpress specific template structure - with Jekyll it can be used as it is.
 Makes it ideal for creating websites fast and because there aren’t billion templates, views and partials to juggle with, fixing bugs in markup is child’s play.

 ### Disadvantages